FerasArabiat/SplitNSP-Swift-GUI/README.md

 ---
 # Install latest version

-To installed a pre-compiled version of the app
+To install a pre-compiled version of the app
-1. Download the Latest releases of the app in the releases section: https://github.com/FerasArabiat/SplitNSP-Swift-GUI/releases
+1. Download the Latest releases of the app from the releases section: https://github.com/FerasArabiat/SplitNSP-Swift-GUI/releases
 2. Download the `SplitNSP-Swift-GUI.vX.Y.zip` file
 3. Extract the zip file
 4. Drag the app into your application folder and run it